ECP-WarpX/WarpX/Docs/source/install/hpc/crusher.rst

    May 16th, 2022 (OLCFHELP-6888):
    There is a caching bug in Libfrabric that causes WarpX simulations to occasionally hang on Crusher on more than 1 node.

-   As a work-around, please export the following environment variable in your job scripts unti the issue is fixed:
+   As a work-around, please export the following environment variable in your job scripts until the issue is fixed:

    .. code-block:: bash